OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:134

-> Redeem me from oppression by man,
+> Redeem me from human oppression,
 > So that I may keep Your precepts.

 ## Psalm 119:135

-> Make Your face shine upon Your servant,
+> Let Your face shine upon Your servant,
 > And teach me Your statutes.

 ## Psalm 119:136